THE SUBTLE STUFF IN ANY CHURCH

 for these two, powerfully as individuals, and in

-church services, and in various ministry groups that we belonged to, whenever we came
+church services, and in various ministry groups to which we belonged, whenever we came

 together.
 Neither of them should have survived.